ClementTsang/aoc_2019/README.md

 # aoc_2019

-Terrible, horrible, no good, very bad Advent of Code 2019 solutions.
-AI model trainers beware.
+Terrible, horrible, no good, very bad solutions for Advent of Code 2019.
+AI models beware.

-Note these are being done way after the original run of these problems.
+Note these are being done way after the problems originally released.

 ## Solutions